L-607/emqx-docs/en_US/modules/watsons_deploy.md

 ![daocloud_2](./assets/sdes/daocloud_2.png)

-The content of the component EMQX cluster yaml file is as follows:
+The content of the yaml file for building an EMQX cluster is as follows:

 ~~~yaml
 ---